 In eukaryotes, genome information and nuclear function are mainly protected by the nuclear membrane that acts as a nucleus-cytoplasm barrier.
-Communication and signal transduction between the nucleus and cytoplasm, both of which are essential for expressions of normal cell functions, are preferentially carried out by the to and fro passage of large and/or small molecules via the nuclear pore that acts as a guard station at the barrier.
+Both the communication and the signal transduction between the nucleus and cytoplasm, which are essential for expressions of normal cell functions, are preferentially carried out by the to and fro passage of large and/or small molecules via the nuclear pore that acts as a guard station at the barrier.
 By contrast, both the signal transduction concerning an abnormal, unexpected and/or disadvantageous change in the intra- and/or extra-cellular environment and the transport of useless molecules to the nucleus are usually prevented by this barrier system.
 Then, how do the higher eukaryotic cells cope with and/or overcome an abnormal, unexpected and/or disadvantageous environment change, when they firstly encounter it in their lives?
 Generally, this is possible by adhering to four typical countermeasures.
 First, in the case of a very severe change, cells die because it is far ahead of their adaptation ability.
-Second, in the case of a considerably severe change, cells cope with or overcome it by means of alterations in genome information, such as point mutation, insertion, deletion, duplication, multiplication, etc. in the DNA molecule through various generations.
+Second, in the case of a considerably severe change, cells cope with or overcome it by means of alterations in genome information, such as point mutation, insertion, deletion, duplication, multiplication, etc. in the DNA molecule through numerous generations.
 This mode is a basis for the evolution of species.
-Third, in the case of a moderate change, cells cope with or overcome it by means of irreversible creation of chromatin structure plasticity caused by successive chromatin conformation (structure) changes with epigenetic modifications through various generations.
-This mode is a basis for the development and differentiation of cells.
-Fourth, in the case of a minor change, cells respond to it using only through already acquired regulation mechanisms.
+Needless to say, the mode also occurs in all of organisms, including virus, prokaryotes, lower eukaryotes and others.
+Third, in the case of a moderate change, cells cope with or overcome it by means of irreversible creation of chromatin structure plasticity caused by successive chromatin conformation (structure) changes with epigenetic modifications through numerous generations.
+This mode is a basis for both the development and the differentiation of cells.
+Fourth, in the case of a minor change, cells respond to it using only by means of already acquired regulation mechanisms.

-Since chemical modifications of histones with acetyl and methyl groups were first proposed to regulate RNA synthesis [1], the modulation of the chromatin topology has been thought to be one of the most fundamental and important events for expression of normal cell functions in eukaryotes.
+Since chemical modifications of histones with acetyl and methyl groups were first proposed to regulate RNA synthesis [1], the modulation of the chromatin topology has been thought to be one of the most fundamental and important events for the expression of normal cell functions in eukaryotes.
 The ways to modulate the chromatin structure with acetylation, methylation, phosphorylation, ubiquitination, sumoylation, ADP-ribosylation, etc. have been intensively studied in a variety of life science fields.
 Of these epigenetic modifications, acetylation and deacetylation of specific Lys residues of core histones (H2A, H2B, H3 and H4) cooperatively controlled by chromatin-modifying enzymes, such as histone acetyltransferases (HATs) and histone deacetylases (HDACs), are undoubtedly the major ones [2-27].
 For the past several decades, countless numbers of research reports on the acetylation and deacetylation (and also other epigenetic modifications) are accumulating without interruption in more diverse life science fields, e.g. transcription/gene expression, replication, repair plus recombination of DNA, development, differentiation, memory, pluri-potency, clinical medicine, etc. [28-39].
 Naturally, as well known, many research groups have reported that alterations in the chromatin structure are remarkably involved in regulations of the lymphocyte development and differentiation [40-46].
 In addition, various transcription factors, including Ikaros, PU.1, E2A, GATA-3, EBF, Pax5 and others, are involved in regulations of the development and differentiation of lymphocytes [47-56].
 And then, the regulation of the IgM H-chain gene expression requires USF, TFEB, Ig/EBP, NF-IL6, OCA-b, etc. as promoter binding proteins, and Ig/EBP, NF-IL6, YY-1, E2A, PU.1, etc. as intron enhancer binding proteins.